Blackymas/NSPanel_HA_Blueprint/docs/api.md

 events, or user actions, such as indicating status changes or highlighting specific UI components.

 **Parameters:**
+- `page` (string): The page identifier where the component is located.
 - `component` (string): Identifier of the component whose color will be updated.
 It is essential that this matches the component's ID in your display layout to ensure the correct element is targeted.
 - `color` (int[]): The new color for the component, specified as an RGB array (e.g., `[255, 0, 0]` for red).